tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据工作流/配置任务_intl_en.md

  - **Destination Path**: Storage path of the animated images.
  - **Destination Filename**: Name of the output file.
  - **Queue**: Currently, only the default queue `queue-1` is supported.
 For more information, see [Queues and Callbacks](https://intl.cloud.tencent.com/document/product/436/46412).
  - **Queue Callback URL**: Callback URL bound to the queue.
-You can configure it in the queue in [Common Configuration](https://intl.cloud.tencent.com/document/product/436/46410).
+You can configure it in the queue in [Common Configuration](https://www.tencentcloud.com/document/product/436/46412).

 ## Creating Intelligent Thumbnail Job

 The intelligent thumbnail feature intelligently analyzes the quality, brilliance, and content relevance of video frames by understanding the video content with Tencent Media Lab's advanced AI technologies.
 Then, it extracts optimal frames to generate thumbnails to make the content more engaging.

 >?
 > - The intelligent thumbnail feature is a paid service and billed by the original video duration.
-For billing details, see [Media Processing Fees](https://cloud.tencent.com/document/product/460/58120).
+For billing details, see Media Processing Fees.
-> - When this service is used for the first time under an account, CI will issue a free resource pack of 1,000 minutes valid for two months, and any excessive usage and usage after the resource pack expires will be billed.
 > - Three optimal keyframes will be output through smart analysis of each video file.
 >